Back to news

 LEGEND OF THE FLYING DUTCHMAN

-The most famed of these remains are those of the famed ghostship of the Flying Dutchman.
-As legend has it, the ship was captained by a Dutchman, Hendrik van der Decken, and was headed home from Batavia (now Jakarta) to Holland in 1641, however, the Cape’s notorious stormy weather had other ideas.
+The most famed of these remains is that of the famed ghostship of the Flying Dutchman.
+As legend has it, the ship was captained by a Dutchman, Hendrik van der Decken, and was headed home from Batavia (now Jakarta) to Holland in 1641; however, the Cape’s notorious stormy weather had other ideas.

 Legend of the Flying Dutchman Ship